PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_ETL_Conventions.md

 #### 1.13.1 Additional Notes
 - Blood Pressure Systolic and Diastolic Blood Pressure Values will be mapped using the fact relationship table.
 - ER Visits that result in an Inpatient Encounter will be mapped using the fact relationship table.
-- Procedure Occurrences and applicable Lab Results (Measurment) will be mapped using the fact relationship table.

 ## 1.14 VISIT_PAYER